 Well, as John Oliver rightly noted, 2016 was not a good year.
 And while I’ll do my best to keep updating this space, regular readers (if there is such a thing) can vouch that I’ve been lacking in posts; mostly because it feels like the world is falling apart.
 (I say this not as a wholly political statement; for instance, Alan Thicke and Florence Henderson and George Michael have passed while I’ve been working on this draft.
 Update: Carrie Fisher, too.)
 But with that said, entertainment is often a good way to express discontent with the current political and social climate, and can often serve as a distraction from, well, our impending doom.
 So enough prologue: I humbly submit the winners and losers of the entertainment world that were on my radar in 2016.

-After seeing the (very enjoyable) “Captain America: Civil War” last night, I wanted to give my quick thoughts as to what the best Marvel Cinematic Universe (“MCU”) movies are.
+This post is updated as I’ve now seen the second “Guardians of the Galaxy” movie, aka “Baby Groot and Drax Variety Hour.”
+I wanted to give my quick thoughts as to what the best Marvel Cinematic Universe (“MCU”) movies are.
 Please note that the list below is in worst-to-first order.
 Sorry, Thor.
 Feel free to disagree or tell me how wrong I am in the comments!
 Continue reading

 In many ways, 2015 was pre-ordained to be a massive year.
 After a down year at the box office in 2014, pundits predicted 2015 would be huge, given the releases of “Star Wars: The Force Awakens,” “Avengers: Age of Ultron,” the final “Hunger Games” movie, and “Jurassic World.”
 And (for those that have been released), those movies delivered well at the box office (including “World” setting an opening weekend record, and then, you know, “Star Wars” demolishing it.).
 But there were a number of pleasant surprises that pundits didn’t see coming, and that’s what made 2015 quite an impressive year for entertainment.
 These are my favorite pieces of entertainment from 2015, presented in no particular order, but, for sake of readability, I’ve broken my list down by categories.
 Let me know what I missed, or what you enjoyed, in the comments.
 And, as always, thank you for reading this blog – and I hope you’ll stay with me in 2016.
 Continue reading